-“This greatest challenge of our time manifests through excessive rainfall, desertification, hurricanes, land degradation and so forth thus diminishing our capability to eradicate poverty and improve livelihoods”.
+Speaking at the United Nations General Assembly in September 2022, he said “this greatest challenge of our time manifests through excessive rainfall, desertification, hurricanes, land degradation… diminishing our capability to eradicate poverty and improve livelihoods”.

-In his speech the Right Honouble mentioned that in line with the Paris Agreement protocols, the Kingdom of Lesotho has joined efforts with the rest of the world to increase climate change resilience and improve the well-being of the Basotho nation, through mainstreaming climate change into development programs and implementing concrete measures for adaptation and climate risk reduction, mitigation and low-carbon development to achieve green growth.
+Lesotho, Dr Majoro said, had joined the rest of the world to increase climate change resilience through mainstreaming climate change into development programs and implementing measures for adaptation and climate risk reduction, mitigation and low-carbon.

 The Kingdom of Lesotho has embarked on a national movement for Integrated Catchment Management under the brand “ReNOKA” which means in Sesotho – we are river.
 It aims at the protection and conservation of water resources, preservation of Lesotho’s wetlands and ecosystems, reduction of soil erosion and desertification, rejuvenation of agricultural lands, and improvement of the resilience of Basotho and their livelihoods in the light of climate change.